What is Amazon Prime Day?

 - Lead-up deals for Amazon Home Services, Audible, Amazon Music, and more.

-Two years marked the first Amazon Prime Day.
+Five years ago marked the first Amazon Prime Day.

 Like standing in line in the cold on a Black Friday morning only to find all the discounted TVs are gone, the first Amazon Prime event was largely a bust.
 Deals were primarily on Amazon items and the few good prices on other items sold out quickly.

-Amazon Prime 2016 was different, with deals on electronics and toys all day long.
+Amazon Prime 2016 was different, with deals on electronics and toys all day long, and Amazon has continued to top the sales each and every year.

 - Instant Pot and accessories